 The initiative is similar to the daily fantasy sports (DFS) vote in 2018.
 That year, 47 of the state’s 64 parishes voted to approve DFS contests.
 Experts anticipate a similar (if not better) outcome for sports betting.

 A “yes” vote doesn’t mean people can begin betting.
 The state legislature would still need to pass a bill enabling legalization and a taxation bill, both to be completed in 2021.
 Although sports betting isn’t in the state’s immediate future, it does look promising.

 *Election results: Fifty-five of 64 parishes in Louisiana voted “yes” on legalizing sports betting.
 Lawmakers will get to work on drafting a bill to govern and regulate the activity, with sports wagering most likely making its debut in 2021.

 Talk about a state coming so close, only to have everything crash and burn at the last minute.
 The professional sports equivalent of the Atlanta Falcons in Super Bowl LI — that’s Maryland.

-But because of this, when election time rolls around, voters will simply be deciding on if lawmakers should proceed with creating and passing a bill.
-If voters approve, lawmakers will get back to the drawing table and attempt to craft a new sports betting bill.
+But because of this, when election time rolls around, voters will simply be deciding on whether lawmakers should proceed with creating and passing a bill.
+If voters approve, lawmakers will get back to the drawing board and attempt to craft a new sports betting bill.

 Given the time lawmakers will have to sit down and iron out details, don’t expect any more eleventh-hour roadblocks.

-With limited locations, it would hard to speculate if big-name operations like a DraftKings Sportsbook or FanDuel Sportsbook would try to enter the state.
+With limited locations, it would hard to speculate on whether big-name operations like DraftKings Sportsbook or FanDuel Sportsbook would try to enter the state.
 The bright side is, tribal casinos would be lumped in with Deadwood, giving customers a few more options.

-South Dakota is more known for its scenery, but perhaps, there’s a chance it can also be known as a state that legalized sports betting in 2020.
+South Dakota is known for its scenery, but perhaps there’s a chance it can also be known as a state that legalized sports betting in 2020.